 Majors and Concentrations

-While enrolled at the School of General Studies, Joint Degree Program students will follow the major that matches their CityU major:
+While enrolled at the School of General Studies, Joint Degree Program students will follow the major that matches their CityUHK major:

-Coursework from Columbia University will be evaluated by departmental coordinators at CityU each semester to ensure that students are completing the necessary degree requirements for CityU through their Columbia coursework.
+Coursework from Columbia University will be evaluated by departmental coordinators at CityUHK each semester to ensure that students are completing the necessary degree requirements for CityUHK through their Columbia coursework.
 Students must successfully complete the requirements for a major at both universities in order to graduate.
 Concentrations, or minors, are optional.

-Credits from CityU do not automatically transfer toward the Columbia major or concentration.
+Credits from CityUHK do not automatically transfer toward the Columbia major or concentration.
 Transfer credits toward the major/concentration are accepted at the department’s discretion.
 The Director of Undergraduate Studies in each department is authorized to accept up to 12 GS-approved transfer credits toward the major, though some departments accept fewer than 12 credits.
-CityU course maps, which detail the Columbia University courses that will fulfill CityU degree requirements, do not guarantee transferability of CityU coursework to Columbia University.
+CityUHK course maps, which detail the Columbia University courses that will fulfill CityUHK degree requirements, do not guarantee transferability of CityUHK coursework to Columbia University.
 Students must consult with individual department policies concerning transfer credits.

 Additional Requirements